 1. Don’t go to work sick and encourage clients to cancel appointments if they are ill.

-It’s so important to work when you’re healthy and to be around people who are healthy.
+It’s so important to work when you’re healthy and to be around healthy people.

 If you do not have a Client Agreement that includes a cancellation policy, check out “Essential Forms for Professional Organizers”.
-I’ve created printable and editable forms to help you run your organizing business in an effective and professional way.
+I’ve created printable and editable forms to help you run your organizing business effectively and professionally.

 2. Wear gloves and a mask when appropriate